Airbus CEO suggests new A380 order may slip into 2016

-DUBAI Airbus (AIR.PA) expects to sell more A380 superjumbos this year, but a potential deal may not be finalised until early 2016, the planemaker's chief executive said on Sunday.
+DUBAI Airbus (AIR.PA) expects to sell more A380 superjumbos this year, but a potential deal may not be finalized until early 2016, the planemaker's chief executive said on Sunday.

-Asked in an interview whether Airbus still aimed to win a keenly awaited new order in 2015 for the double-decker, Fabrice Bregier told Reuters, "I think so, yes, ... and if it slips into next year this is not a drama.
+Asked in an interview whether Airbus still aimed to win a keenly awaited new order in 2015 for the double-decker airplane, Fabrice Bregier told Reuters, "I think so, yes, ... and if it slips into next year this is not a drama.
 I think we will have some new customers."

 The A380 is looking particularly competitive because of weaker oil prices, he added.